Bellerive, Tasmania, Suburb Profile

 Local schools

-Bellerive Primary School inspire and support each learner through purposeful learning while encouraging them to succeed as creative and curious thinkers.
+Bellerive Primary School inspire and supports each learner through purposeful learning while encouraging them to succeed as creative and curious thinkers.

 They believe: "a good school knows your child by name, a great school knows your child by heart."